Putting it simply, my childhood was pretty crazy, so I spend much of it reading books.

 7) The Rebel Farmer by Sepp Holzer

-Sepp Holzer is a permaculture expert in Europe who has spent much of his career finding loopholes so he can continue to farm his land the way he wants in spite of the government.
+Sepp Holzer is a permaculture expert in Europe who has spent much of his career finding loopholes.
+Turns out you can’t be a farmer without government compliance.
+So he finds loopholes so he can continue to farm his land the way he wants in spite of the government.
 The Rebel Farmer is all about his struggles and triumphs with dealing with the local authorities and his right to do what he wants on his own property.
 Sepp is a hero of mine and was a hero of John’s.

 8) The Glass Castle by Jeannette Walls

-A book I bought from Goodwill the day I got out of jail was a personal memior on this woman’s insane childhood.
+This was bought for me by Nana from Goodwill when I got out of jail.
+This is the harrowing account of one woman’s take on her unique childhood.
 I remember while reading it that I loved how brutally honest she was about everything.
 I plan to use this novel for inspiration for compiling and finishing to write my own memoir.